bockra/minbackuper/README.md

 Minimal backuper

-Just script, list and config
+backup with cron and tar